evert/evert.github.com/resume.md

 Summary
 -------

-My name is Evert, and I've been a Web Developer for over 10 years.
+My name is Evert, and I've been a Web Developer for almost 15 years.
 I've been doing consulting for a wide range of companies, from small businesses to telcos, financial services and national broadcasters.

 I'm especially interested in API design, implementing better engineering practices, scalability problems and application architecture.
 In the past I've had a strong focus on PHP, but I'm very open to other technology stacks as well.

-I'm currently looking for projects!
-In particular:

-* Short and long term projects.
-* Can work hourly or on project-basis.
-* I can work on-site in Toronto, remotely anywhere and I would also be thrilled to fly to you for a week or two to kick off a new project.

-I am specifically _not_ looking for full or part-time employment.

-References are available upon request.
+I also have decent soft skills and served as CTO and technical leadership in most of the companies I've worked at.

+I'm currently looking for my next big thing!
+I would love to start a new venture or join a young, promising business.
+How can I help?

 Links
 -----